mikieyx/4Mail/readme.md

 - Navigate to the 4Mail website.
 - Log in to your account.
-- Click on the "account settings" page.
-- Click on the "delete account" button.
+- Click on the "delete account" button in your account (in the navbar of the webpage).
-- The system will prompt you to confirm the deletion of your account.
-- If you confirm the deletion, the system will delete all data associated with your account and log you out.
+- The system will delete all data associated with your account and log you out right after clicking the button.
+- After that you will be in the homepage of 4Mail but for unregistered users.

+11. Password Reset (When users forget their password to login):

+- Navigate to the 4Mail's login website.
+- Click "Reset via Email" button, then the system will redirect you to "reset_password_request" webpage.
+- Type your email in the form, then click "password reset request" button.
+- Then the system will send you the password reset email.
+- In that email, clicking the link to set new password.
+- After doing some validation, the system saves your new password into the database.
+- Now you can use the new password to access your account.

 # Contributors